prose-im/prose-app-web/README.md

 **Prose Web application.
 Built in TypeScript / VueJS.**

+The Prose project was originally announced in a blog post: [Introducing Prose, Decentralized Team Messaging in an Era of Centralized SaaS](https://prose.org/blog/introducing-prose/).

 Copyright 2023, Prose Foundation - Released under the [Mozilla Public License 2.0](./LICENSE.md).

 _Tested at NodeJS version: `v20.5.0`_